 APN01: Scientists have found that during infection, COVID-19’s viral trimeric spike protein binds to human receptor angiotensin-converting enzyme 2 (ACE2).
 One study showed that deactivating ACE2 caused severe lung injury in mice infected with a strain of avian influenza while administering recombinant human ACE2 was effective at lessening the damage.
 APN01 is a recombinant human angiotensin-converting enzyme 2 (rhACE2) created by Aperion Biologics to treat acute lung injury (ALI), acute respiratory distress syndrome (ARDS), and pulmonary arterial hypertension (PAH).
 The company began a clinical trial with APN01 on COVID-19 patients in February.
 A similar trial is underway at the First Affiliated Hospital of Guangzhou Medical University.

 Chloroquine/Hydroxychloroquine: These two antimalarial drugs have been getting a lot of attention, though their efficacy as a treatment for COVID-19 is still unknown.
+At least one clinical trial of chloroquine was stopped after it seemed to increase patients’ risk of heart failure, and the WHO temporarily halted its trial due to safety concerns.
+Malaria is caused by a parasite, while COVID-19 is caused by a virus.
 Malaria is caused by a parasite, while COVID-19 is caused by a virus.
 The reason some researchers are looking at these drugs as potential coronavirus treatments is that chloroquine and other drugs were able to block coronaviruses from infecting cells in laboratory testing.
 These drugs were researched as possible treatments for MERS during the 2012 outbreak.
 The mechanism by which these malarial drugs would work against COVID-19 is uncertain, but one hypothesis is they change cells’ surface acidity, so the virus can’t infect them.
 Or chloroquines might activate the immune system.
 “Chloroquine and hydroxychloroquine have not been appropriately evaluated in controlled studies, not to mention that they have numerous and, in some cases, very deadly side effects,” Katherine Seley-Radtke, professor of chemistry and biochemistry at the University of Maryland, wrote at The Conversation.
 There are a few clinical trials underway looking into their efficacy.

 Gilenya (fingolimod): Multiple sclerosis causes the body’s own immune system to attack nerves’ insulating layer, or myelin.
 The presence of pro-inflammatory white blood cells in the central nervous system can also damage the myelin sheath.
 A sphingosine 1-phosphate receptor modulator is believed to keep certain white blood cells (lymphocytes) from leaving the lymph nodes and crossing the blood-brain barrier, where they would further damage nerve cells.
 Pneumonia is an acute inflammatory response that develops in some people with COVID-19, and the First Affiliated Hospital of Fujian Medical University wants to test this MS drug’s effectiveness on reducing its severity.

 Jakafi/Jakavi (ruxolitinib): Myelofibrosis is a somewhat rare blood cancer in which fibrous scar tissue replaces spongy bone marrow.
-Many patients with this and a couple of other types of blood cancer have an acquired mutation in the Janus Kinase 2 gene.
+Many patients with this and a couple of other types of blood cancer have an acquired (not inherited) mutation in the Janus Kinase 2 gene.
 It causes bone marrow to produce too many abnormal blood cells.
 Janus kinase inhibitors, or JAK inhibitors, block the function of these enzymes.
 Because of their role in cytokine production, JAK inhibitors are also used to treat inflammatory diseases, including rheumatoid arthritis.
 (Cytokines are a normal part of the body’s response to infection, but an overabundance can lead to hyperinflammation.)
 Patients with severe reactions to COVID-19 could have an excess of cytokines causing lung inflammation.
 A clinical trial at Tongji Medical College of Huazhong University of Science and Technology will study the effect of Jakafi and mesenchymal stem cells on COVID-19 patients with pneumonia.
+Eli Lilly has also begun clinical testing of its JAK inhibitor, baricitinib.

 Methylprednisolone/corticosteroids: Methylprednisolone is a synthetic corticosteroid, which mimics how the body’s hormones work to reduce inflammation.
 Corticosteroids are used to treat a plethora of conditions, from asthma to lupus to arthritis.
 Though they were used during severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS) outbreaks, the World Health Organization doesn’t currently advise the use of corticosteroids for COVID-19, according to a February article from The Lancet.
 Clinical trials for glucocorticoid therapy are going forward at Peking Union Medical College Hospital and Tongji Hospital.